neondatabase/website/content/guides/azure-todo-static-web-app.md

 ## Creating the Static Web App

-We'll start by creating the frontend of our todo application.
-The frontend will be a simple HTML, CSS, and JavaScript application that allows users to add, update, and delete todo items.
-For the backend, we'll use Azure Functions to handle API requests and interact with the Neon Postgres database.
+You'll start by creating the frontend of your todo application.
+The frontend will be a simple HTML, CSS, and JavaScript application that allows you to add, update, and delete todo items.
+For the backend, you'll use Azure Functions to handle API requests and interact with the Neon Postgres database.

 Architecture overview:

-- Frontend: A web application built with HTML, CSS, and JavaScript
+- Frontend: A web application built with HTML, CSS, and JavaScript.
-- Backend: Serverless API endpoints using Azure Functions
+- Backend: Serverless API endpoints using Azure Functions.
-- Hosting: Azure Static Web Apps for reliable and scalable web hosting
+- Hosting: Azure Static Web Apps for reliable and scalable web hosting.
-- Database: Neon serverless Postgres for storing todo data
+- Database: Neon serverless Postgres for storing todo data.

 Project structure: